Spy Thriller Fiction: Vendetta

-Designing Continuity for Thrilling Spy Novel
+Designing Continuity for Thrilling Spy Sequel

 Bernard Rappa’s Vendetta, with its intricate narrative—weaving the art world and post-WWII espionage—needed a design as engaging as the story itself.